infinityascode/manifesto/.github/pull_request_template.md

 - [ ] The description provides sufficient detail for review
 - [ ] All sections above are completed appropriately
 - [ ] I have read and followed the [Contributing Guidelines](CONTRIBUTING.md)
-- [ ] This change aligns with the ∞aC manifesto principles
+- [ ] This change aligns with the ∞aC (Absolutely Everything as Code) manifesto principles

 ---